viking/radiant-openid-extension/README.md

 Open ID extension for Radiant
 =============================

-This extension adds Open ID support to Radiant.
+This extension adds Open ID support to Radiant 0.8.2.
+This relies on (as yet) unreleased features in the [0.8.2 branch](http://github.com/radiant/radiant/tree/0.8.2).

 ### Available Settings ###